 1. Jesus-like Love Is Patient

 Hymnwriter and pastor Phillips Brooks (1835–1893) was known for his gentle personality, but sometimes he still got frustrated and irritable.
 One day he was pacing the floor like a caged lion and a friend asked, “What’s the trouble?”
 Brooks answered, “The trouble is that I am in a hurry, but God is not.”
 I often feel that way and maybe you do too.
 Pastor Thomas a Kempis (1380-1471), in his book The Imitation of Christ wrote, “We are not patient if we are only willing to suffer as much as we think proper and for whom we please.
 Let us ask nothing from people who irritate us.
 But from whomever, or how much, or how often wrong is done to us, let us accept it all as from the Lord’s hand, and count it gain.”
 Thomas urges us to behave consistent with our trust in God’s absolute sovereignty.
-He also warns us not to be angry that we cannot make others live how we want, since we cannot even make ourselves live as the Lord wants.3
+He also warns us not to be angry that we can’t make others live how we want, since we cannot even change ourselves without the Holy Spirit’s help.3

 How good and pleasant it is when God’s people live together in unity!
 It is like precious oil poured on the head, running down on the beard, running down on Aaron’s beard, down on the collar of his robe.
 It is as if the dew of Hermon were falling on Mount Zion.
 For there the Lord bestows His blessing, even life forevermore.
 (Psalm 133)